 ACCT 410 GOVERNMENTAL AND NOT-FOR PROFIT ACCOUNTING (3)

 Accounting and financial reporting procedures for governmental and nonprofit organizations.
 Promulgated accounting standards, conceptual issues, and special topics will be examined.
 Emphasizes accounting for state and local governments, not-for-profit organizations, colleges and universities, and health care organizations.
 Prerequisite: ACCT 303 with grade equivalent of 2.00 or higher, Accounting major only.

 Covers international convergence of financial reporting standards and covers various international accounting theories and practices in order to provide students with necessary skills in analyzing and interpreting financial statements that are prepared by multinational and transnational corporations.
 Prerequisite: ACCT 303 with grade equivalent of 2.00 or higher, Accounting major only.

 ACCT 421 ADVANCED ACCOUNTING (3)

 Advanced accounting theory applied to specialized topics and current problems.
 Emphasis on consolidated statements and partnership accounting.
-Prerequisites: ACCT 303 with a grade equivalent of 2.00 or higher and ACCT Major Standing.
+Prerequisites: ACCT 303 with a grade equivalent of 2.00 or higher; ACCT major and senior status.

 ACCT 442 MANAGEMENT ACCOUNTING II (3)